AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/c-html5-flyout-viewer-20-javascriptapiref/c-html5-flyout-viewer-20-javascriptapiref.md

 ---
 description: The main class of the Flyout Viewer is FlyoutViewer.
 It is declared in the s7viewers namespace.
 This JavaScript API covers constructor, methods, and call backs of this particular class.
-seo-description: The main class of the Flyout Viewer is FlyoutViewer.
-It is declared in the s7viewers namespace.
-This JavaScript API covers constructor, methods, and call backs of this particular class.
-seo-title: JavaScript API reference for Flyout Viewer

 solution: Experience Manager
 title: JavaScript API reference for Flyout Viewer
-uuid: 45621805-8aa5-4ced-a36a-ebecb2a606a0

 feature: Dynamic Media Classic,Viewers,SDK/API,Flyout
 role: Developer,Business Practitioner
 ---